catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ---

-### Purpose first
+### Naming Convention: Purpose

+* e.g. Example, Citation, Important
 * Encodes instructions into the section's name
-* Using Citation for an Alert box is objectively wrong
+* Using Citation for an important alert is objectively wrong
-* might lead to visual duplicates: course card, news card
+* might lead to visual duplicates: course card = news card

 ---

-### Appearance first
+![bg fit](img/cate_section-design-Elements.png)

 ---

-![bg fit](img/cate_section-design-Elements.png)
+### Naming Convention: Appearance

+* e.g. bright-card, dark-card
+* needs communication and template pages that explain usage
+* might invite more experimentation and combinations than you might want to support (dark-card in bright-card in center-align-text)
+* recommendation: needs dedicated team and experts to maintain and teach

+---

+## Appearance with purpose hints

+* University of Bern
+* loud vs. quiet

+---

+## Nested Appearance Sections

 ---